Understanding Bloating and Your FoodMarble Results

 1. Non-Food Triggers

 Not all bloating is caused by what you eat.
 Stress, anxiety, fatigue, and even lack of sleep can all affect digestion and contribute to bloating.
-This is why we encourage you to log these lifestyle factors in the FoodMarble app — they can provide important context when symptoms don’t seem to match your fermentation results.

 2. Liquid-Related Bloating